m0ose/asx/docs/Patch.md

 > `id`

 The unique ID for this patch.
-Assigned by AgentSet.add().
+Assigned by patches.add().
 Is equal to patch's Array index due to patches being fixed length.

 > `color`